XU-SB/PhD-Research_NTNU/README.md

 # PhD-Research_NTNU
-The following are my PhD Work From NTNU and all the corresponding code
+The following are my PhD Work From NTNU, Postdoc at University of Galgary and all the corresponding code

 The papers are published as following: